rjseymour66/documentation/content/en/docs/Golang/concurrency.md

 $ go run main.go
 It's a string!
 ```
-### Blocking channels
+### Unbuffered channels

 When you run goroutines with lower-level primitives from the sync package, you have to register them to a [WaitGroup](#waitgroups) to ensure that they run before the main method exits.
-You do not have to register goroutines with channels because they synchronize with the Go runtime to ensure they run to completion.
+You do not have to register goroutines with some channels because they synchronize with the Go runtime to ensure they run to completion.

 By default, channels are _unbuffered_--they do not have defined capacity.
 When you send data into an unbuffered channel, the Go runtime blocks until there is a channel on another goroutine that can receive the data.
 A buffered send channel (`ch <-`) accepts data only if there is a corresponding receive channel (`<-ch`) ready.